-Piazza Maggiore in the centre of Bologna is dominated by the massive unfinished Basilica of San Petronio, the patron of Bologna.
+Piazza Maggiore in the centre of Bologna is dominated by the massive unfinished Basilica of San Petronio, the male patron saint of Bologna.
 It’s the tenth biggest and the largest brick gothic style church in the world.
 Construction commenced in 1388 and ground to a halt sometime in the 16th century.

 On any day around midday you’re likely to see a group of people intently looking at the floor of the church.
 What are they up to?

 Before the invention of the electric telegraph there was no concept of standard time or time zones.
 There was no need for such a concept as the fastest form of communication was a galloping horse.
 With the construction of railway lines between cities and their associated timetables, standard time synchronised by telegraph messages became the norm.

 Before then, each town had its own time, usually determined from when the sun was at its highest point each day.
 The sundial is the traditional way of measuring this.
 A meridian line is a far more accurate instrument to determine solar noon as well as to measure progress through the months of the year and to ascertain important days of the solar year such as equinoxes and solstices.

 Also the length of the Bologna meridian line, the longest in the world, is such that at the time of its construction it was a very important instrument for astronomical research.

 High above the floor of the church there’s a hole in the ceiling of the left nave.

 For about ten minutes either side of local noon, a circle of light is visible on the floor, as long as the sun is not obscured by cloud.
 Depending on the time of the year, this occurs in Bologna sometime between a few minutes before and almost a half an hour after Central European Standard Time 12pm noon.
 During summer time this is an extra hour later again.